-Providing sleeping pills to your dog is serious business and so you should only use such human medications with consultation from your vet.
-Using your dog’s medical history, including their size, breed, age and weight, a veterinarian can determine what dosage you can give them without causing any undue harm.
+Providing sleeping pills to your dog is serious business.
+You should only use such human medications with consultation from your vet.
+Using your dog’s medical history, including their size, breed, age and weight, a veterinarian can determine what dosage you can give them without causing undue harm.

 Natural Remedies for Stressed Dogs